PaulTran47/paultran47.github.io/README.md

 * Every website page is fully interactive within 2 seconds, including on 3G mobile connections.
 This speed is achieved by:
   * Critical CSS for initial rendering of every page is inlined in the head tags.
-    * All non-critical CSS preloaded.
+    * All non-critical CSS are preloaded.
   * Web fonts (i.e., JetBrains Mono) are (pre)loaded with `font-display: swap;` and use locally hosted fonts before pulling from origin or cache.
   The website's fallback font, Courier New (Courier for MacOS), has been tuned